What is Doxxing and How to Avoid It

 Here’s a more thorough guide on how you can protect yourself from wireless sniffing.

-Matching information between online persona and social media profile
+3. Matching information between an online persona and social media profile

-Ross Ulbricht was the founder of infamous dark net website Silk Road, which traded drugs, guns and so on.
+Ross Ulbricht was the founder of the infamous darknet website Silk Road, which traded drugs, guns and so on.

 To hide his identity, he used the nickname “Dread Pirate Roberts”.